When To Use Bullet Points In Your Writing

 While there are best practices for using bullet points, remember that there is still flexibility based on your topic and article structure.
-As an author, just remain consistent and try to stick to an outline that works for you and your skills.
-As always, just make your copy easy to read with a visually appealing format.
+As an author, remain consistent and stick to an outline that works for you and your skills.
+Make your copy easy to read with a visually appealing format.

-There are many reasons why we use bullet points.
-For me, they fall into one of the following categories.
+There are many reasons why writers use bullet points.
+Almost always, they fall into one of the following categories.

-As mentioned, writing today is completely different than a decade ago.
+As mentioned, writing today is entirely different than a decade ago.
 Trying to keep a reader’s attention sometimes means summarizing an issue.
 This is where bullet points come can be extremely useful.

 Expression of Major Points or Issues

 They can make a list of issues appear more professional.
 If this leads to a better understanding by the reader, then you have done your job with your writing.

 Without a doubt, they can be used as a simple way to display a list of items.

 They can help organize directions.

 Embark on Your Freelance Writing Journey with Textbroker – Join Now!